rafavzqz/geopdes/geopdes/doc/README.txt

 * Changed the file format of the geometry, to allow for 3D surfaces.
 * convert_geo07_to_geo10: to convert from the old format to the new one.
 * geopdes_base: functions to evaluate msh and space in a given list of elements.
+* Better use of sp_eval, to allow computing several quantities at once.

 Version geopdes_***-2.0.4
 * geopdes_base, added functions for the advection-diffusion problem with SUPG stabilization: op_mat_stab_SUPG, op_mat_stab_SUPG_tp, op_rhs_stab_SUPG, op_rhs_stab_SUPG_tp, solve_adv_diff_2d, ex_advection_diffusion_square.